-Confeitaria Colombo in Rio de Janeiro is not only a landmark of the Cidade Maravilhosa but also one of the most beautiful cafes in the world, besides Cafe Central in Vienna, Cafe de la Paix in Paris, or Caffe Greco, in Rome.
+Confeitaria Colombo in Rio de Janeiro is not only a landmark of the Cidade Maravilhosa but also one of the most beautiful cafes in the world, along with Cafe Central in Vienna, Cafe de la Paix in Paris, and Caffe Greco in Rome.

 A reminder of Rio de Janeiro’s glamorous colonial past

-Founded in 1894 by two Portuguese immigrants, Joaquim Borges de Meireles and Manuel Jose Lebrao, Confeitaria Colombo soon became an essential part of Rio de Janeiro’s colonial lifestyle.
-In 1912 the interiors were renovated with art nouveau elements.
+Founded in 1894 by two Portuguese immigrants, Joaquim Borges de Meireles and Manuel Jose Lebrao, Confeitaria Colombo soon became essential to Rio de Janeiro’s colonial lifestyle.
+In 1912, the interiors were renovated with art nouveau elements.
 In 1922, the Cafe expanded with a second floor, whose large opening allows the ceiling, decorated with stained glass, to be visible from the ground floor.

-Confetaria Colombo’s opulent interior resembles grand European cafes, with marble-topped tables, carved wooden furniture, and large crystal mirrors brought from Belgium, France, and Portugal.
+Confetaria Colombo’s opulent interior resembles grand European cafes, with marble-topped tables, carved wooden furniture, and large crystal mirrors from Belgium, France, and Portugal.
 It was the place to be in the 20th century, the meeting point for upper-class people, writers, artists, and state personalities.
-Many afternoon teas, aristocratic balls, or other cultural events brought together here Rio de Janeiro’s glamorous elite.
-Along this time, many personalities visited the coffee house, among them Queen Elizabeth II and King Albert I of Belgium.
+Many afternoon teas, aristocratic balls, or other cultural events brought Rio de Janeiro’s glamorous elite together.
+Many personalities visited the coffee house during this time, including Queen Elizabeth II and King Albert I of Belgium.

 Read more: WHAT TO EAT AND DRINK IN RIO DE JANEIRO